 1950 The gap in social classes always comes down to the Lace on Her Petticoat.
 The Aimee Stuart play set in turn-of-the-century Scotland runs at London's Ambassadors Theatre.

-1966 "Rather than subject the drama critics and the theater-going public—who invested $1-million in advance ticket sales—to an excruciatingly boring evening," producer David Merrick closes the musical Breakfast at Tiffany's after just four preview performances.
+1966 "Rather than subject the drama critics and the theater-going public—who invested $1-million in advance ticket sales—to an excruciatingly boring evening," producer David Merrick closes the musical Breakfast at Tiffany's during previews.
 The production starred Richard Chamberlain as Jeff, alongside Mary Tyler Moore in her not quite Broadway debut as Holly Golightly.

-1978 Dorothy Loudon plays a middle-aged woman who finds a second life on the dance floor in Michael Bennett's musical Ballroom, based on "Queen of the Stardust Ballroom."
-It runs 116 performances at the Majestic Theatre.
+1978 Dorothy Loudon plays a middle-aged woman who finds a second life on the dance floor in Michael Bennett's musical Ballroom, based on Queen of the Stardust Ballroom.
+It runs at the Majestic Theatre.

-1999 Julie Andrews, the legendary stage and screen star of My Fair Lady, Camelot, "The Sound of Music" and "Mary Poppins," files a medical malpractice lawsuit in U.S. District Court in Manhattan.
+1999 Julie Andrews, the legendary stage and screen star of My Fair Lady, Camelot, The Sound of Music, and Mary Poppins, files a medical malpractice lawsuit in U.S. District Court in Manhattan.
 She underwent an allegedly botched throat surgery in 1997 and, as a result, says she is no longer able to sing.

-2008 DreamWorks Pictures makes its first foray into Broadway producing as the stage adaptation of its popular animated film "Shrek" opens at the Broadway Theatre.
-Shrek The Musical stars Brian d'Arcy James as the green ogre of the title, Sutton Foster as the princess he saves, and Daniel Breaker as his donkey sidekick.
+2008 DreamWorks Pictures makes its first foray into Broadway producing as the stage adaptation of its popular animated film Shrek opens at the Broadway Theatre.
+Shrek the Musical stars Brian d'Arcy James as the green ogre of the title, Sutton Foster as the princess he saves, and Daniel Breaker as his donkey sidekick.
 Jason Moore directs the show, which has music by Jeanine Tesori and book and lyrics by Pulitzer Prize winner David Lindsay-Abaire.